 Hon.
 Lorne Kusugak: Thank you, Mr. Speaker.
-My colleague is correct.
-Those are market units that we know of.
-There may be more than that, but we are aware that NCC, in this case, is building 46 market units that they will be renting out that are their own units, that the government does not build.
+My colleague is correct; those are market units that we know of.
+There may be more than that, but we are aware that the NCC, in this case, is building 46 market units that they will be renting out that are their own units that the government is not building.
 Outside that, we are building 20 affordable housing units.
-These housing units will be rentable, but made more affordable.
-Going at the cost of operating them, kind of thing, but we are working with in terms of affordable housing units, those are subsidized housing units out for rent in the short-term.
+These housing units will be rentable, but made more affordable. going at the cost of operating them kind of a thing.
+What we are working with in terms of affordable housing units is those are subsidized housing units out for rent in the short term.
 In terms of public housing units, there will be 18, for a total of 84.
 Thank you, Mr. Speaker.